woocommerce/woocommerce-blocks/docs/testing/cart-checkout/shipping.md

   - [ ] See the default shipping option if you have it setup.
 - [ ] The countries in the shipping rates form should reflect the countries you have in WooCommerce -> Settings -> General -> Shipping location(s).
 - [ ] If your cart has only digital products, the Cart and Checkout blocks should act like shipping is disabled.
+- [ ] Your free shipping method should show up when you increase the cart quantity to above that limit.
+  - [ ] Once you decrease it, the shipping rate will disappear, the next rate will be selected.
+- [ ] The rate you select in Cart should still be selected in Checkout.
+- [ ] Updating your shipping address in Checkout should give you live updates about rates in your cart.

 If you don't have any shipping zones set up and/or shipping is disabled: